 Wisdom teeth are the last molars to erupt in adults.
-They can be the source of great discomfort for many people.
-In some cases, there is not enough space for them to erupt, so they can become impacted, or cause misalignment of the teeth.
-When they have enough space to erupt, other problems such as hard-to-treat cavities and cysts can arise.
+They can be a source of great discomfort for many people.
+In some cases, there is not enough space for them to erupt, so they can become impacted or cause misalignment of the teeth.
+Problems such as hard-to-treat cavities and cysts can arise when they have enough space to erupt.
 In any event, the most common symptom related to wisdom teeth is pain.
-In this article, you will find tips on how to treat it and at what time it is convenient to visit a dentist in NE Calgary.
+In this article, you will find tips on how to treat it and when it is convenient to visit our dentist near you.

-There is no single cause for wisdom tooth pain since wisdom teeth are prone to various conditions.
+There is no single cause for tooth pain since wisdom teeth are prone to various conditions.
 Impacted wisdom teeth are the most common ones.
-This happens when there is not enough space for them to erupt, so the wisdom tooth grows at different angles that compromise other teeth, the jawbone and the gums.
+This happens when there is insufficient space for them to erupt, so the wisdom tooth grows at different angles, compromising other teeth, the jawbone and the gums.
 In some cases, a wisdom tooth can erupt partially while still having a flap of gum tissue on top.
 This can cause food to become lodged in this flap, and the gum tissue can become infected and a source of pain.

-Another cause for wisdom tooth pain is cavities.
+Another cause of wisdom tooth pain is cavities.
 If there is enough space, wisdom teeth can erupt.
-However, they are still far back in the mouth and can be hard to reach when you brush your teeth, and even during professional dental cleanings and dentist checkups.
-This can cause a cavity in the tooth which is easier for it not to be noticed, and get worse until eventually, it starts to cause pain.
+However, they are still far back in the mouth and can be hard to reach when brushing your teeth, even during professional dental cleanings and dentist checkups.
+This can cause a cavity in the tooth, which is easier for it not to be noticed, and get worse until it eventually starts to cause pain.
 This is why, even if your wisdom teeth have enough space in your mouth to erupt, it is a good idea to look into wisdom teeth removal in NE Calgary.

-Before considering tooth extraction near you, there are a few things you can try to see if the pain goes away first.
-In some cases, experiencing pain doesn’t mean that you need immediate dental care.
-Sometimes the problem causing your wisdom tooth pain can resolve itself, and you won’t have to visit a dentist right away.
-However, you might want to start researching tooth extraction in NE Calgary, since another problem can arise.
+Before considering tooth extraction near you, you can try a few things to see if the pain goes away first.
+In some cases, experiencing pain doesn’t mean needing immediate dental care.
+Sometimes the problem causing your wisdom tooth pain can resolve itself, and you won’t have to visit our dentist immediately.
+However, you might want to start researching tooth extraction in Saddle ridge since another problem can arise.

 Wisdom tooth pain can be treated with over-the-counter pain relievers such as Ibuprofen.
-If the condition causing the pain is not too serious, these can be very helpful.
-However, if the pain doesn’t go away or gets worse, it is an indication that you may need to get wisdom teeth removal near you.
+These can be very helpful if the condition causing the pain is not too serious.
+However, if the pain doesn’t go away or gets worse, it indicates that you may need wisdom teeth removal near you.

-Just like with any part of the body, ice can help reduce inflammation in your gums.
-Collect a small piece of ice and place it so it is in contact with your gums.
+Just like with any body part, ice can help reduce inflammation in your gums.
+Collect a small piece of ice and place it in contact with your gums.
 Repeat this regularly.

-It has been reported that rinsing your mouth with salt water 2 to 3 times a day can reduce wisdom tooth pain.
+It has been reported that rinsing your mouth with salt water 2 to 3 times daily can reduce wisdom tooth pain.
 A possible explanation for this is that salt water is a natural disinfectant.
-Thus, it can help when the pain is caused by an infection.
+Thus, it can help when an infection causes pain.

-If you have tried all of these tips and still are experiencing pain, or if the pain has worsened, it could be a sign that the underlying problem is not that simple and it should be assessed by a professional.
-You should visit a dentist near you to get examined.
-Your dentist will probably order some X-rays to see the position and state of your wisdom teeth and after that, decide what the course of action should be.
+If you have tried all of these tips and still are experiencing pain, or if the pain has worsened, it could be a sign that the underlying problem is not that simple, and a professional should assess it.
+You should visit our dentist in NE Calgary to get examined.
+Our dentist will probably order some X-rays to see the position and state of your wisdom teeth and, after that, decide what the course of action should be.